 The MBA priority application deadlines are August 1 (Fall) and December 15 (Spring).
+Applications are reviewed on a rolling basis.
 Applications received after the deadline will be reviewed on a space-available basis.

-We are currently accepting applications for Fall 2017 and Spring 2018 enrollment.
+We are currently accepting applications for Fall 2018 enrollment.

 Prepare a personal statement that addresses the following topics in two separate essays.
 Degree-seeking applicants should include both Parts 1 & 2; certificate-seeking applicants should only include Part 2:

 Demonstrate your written communication skills, understanding of a relevant issue in business, and ability to critically assess the issue.
-Use formal citation (as needed) to support your perspective. (maximum 1,000 words)
+Use formal citation (as needed) to support your perspective:

 Describe your professional goals and how the MBA will help you achieve them.
 Be open and self-aware, demonstrating your understanding of what the MBA can do for you. (maximum 500 words)